humz2k/sugaryc/README.md

 # sugaryc

-C, but with function overloading, operator overloading, and uniform function call syntax (and a garbage collector).
+C, but with function overloading, operator overloading, modules, templates, and uniform function call syntax (and a garbage collector).

 ```
 struct my_struct{